 Commercial areas thrive primarily due to their pedestrian scale and walkability.
 They are anchored by their local users who live in the surrounding communities and are significant quality of life contributors to the community of Hollywood.
-Features that maintain and improve this environment include streetscape improvements and plans (refer to Figure 4-1, Design Overlays and Streetscape Plans), traffic calming measures, safe pedestrian crossings, and development in scale with the surrounding building typologies.
+Features that maintain and improve this environment include streetscape improvements and plans, traffic calming measures, safe pedestrian crossings, and development in scale with the surrounding building typologies.